 First of all the CTA needs to be very clear – what action do we want the visitor to take?
 Too many CTAs can be very confusing, as well as a small button in the corner can be easily overlooked.

 It’s important that the content on the landing page aligns with the preceding call-to-action.
 The copy, as well as the design, should be present at the landing page so the user easily can orient themselves.

 Do not include your sites regular navigation as this will increase the risk of visitors bouncing to other pages before completing the CTA.

 The percentage of visitors who become leads.

 The visitor has spent long enough on your page to fill out a form to become a lead.
 By looking at these metrics you can improve and optimize the content of your landing page.
 For example, if you have a high CTA click-through but a low visitor-to-lead conversion rate, you probably need to improve the content, maybe shorten the form or be more clear in the CTA.
 There is an opportunity here to do A/B testing and really see what works and what doesn’t.

 3. Lead-to-customer conversion rate:

 These metrics are crucial when it comes to optimizing landing pages as this it will show what landing pages converted the most leads and visitors into customers.
 Now you can easily identify your strongest offers and get rid of the weakest.
 And you can begin to promote relevant offers more frequently and start bringing in customers at a lower cost per lead rate.

 Having a gut feeling is great, but when it comes to inbound marketing, data-driven marketing insights outperform 10 to 1!
-Download our white paper or reach out to our San Diego agency for more information.
+Contact our San Diego agency for more information.